Cellular-Imaging-Amsterdam-UMC/ConvertLeica-Docker/README.md

 python server.py
 ```

-- The server will open a browser window to the local site (by default at http://localhost:8000/)
+- The server will open a browser window to the local site (by default at: `http://localhost:8000/`)
 - You can browse, preview, and convert files interactively.

 ### Browsing and Conversion